Talleeenos69/server-writeup/writeUp.md

 After the system was installed, we needed to install the required packages to get out virtual machine running.

-Convieniently, the Cockpit interface allows for the installation of common server packages.
+Conveniently, the Cockpit interface allows for the installation of common server packages.
 One of these packages is the "Libvirt" package which allows us to create and run virtual machines.
 This also gives us a nice UI within Cockpit for managing and running VMs.

 Once the libvirt package was installed, we needed to enable the service.
 This can be done via the GUI or by running a simple command:

 ```
 # systemctl enable libvirtd --now
 ```

 This command enables and starts the service, and this also tells [systemd](https://systemd.io/) to start the service every time the system boots.

 #### Virtual Machine Setup and Issues :

-Now that the virtualization deamon was running, we needed to deploy a virtual machine.
+Now that the virtualization daemon was running, we needed to deploy a virtual machine.

 From the Cockpit "*Virtual Machines*" tab, we selected "Create VM" and configured it as follows: